greenerchen/ShapedTabBar/README.md

 # ShapedTabBar
-Implemented a shaped and item-centered tab bar for styling.
+Implemented a shaped and item-centered tab bar for styling by subclassing UITabBar and masking by a CAShapeLayer.

 ![Screenshot](shapedtabbar.gif)